Dismantling Structural Racism and Eurocentrism in Higher Education Institutions

 An im/possible roundtable

-This session consists of a digital roundtable discussion with guests from different European or Pan-European contexts.
 The overall topic of this roundtable is to put to the fore how structural racism and Eurocentrism manifests in HEI.
-With a particular focus on the local context, the participants will discuss along four thematic blocks strategies to diagnose and overcome structural racism and eurocentrism in academia.
-It does so by reflecting on the limits and potentials of a dialogue between HEI, civil society organizations and/or activism.
+With a particular focus on the local context, the participants will discuss strategies to diagnose and overcome structural racism and eurocentrism in academia.
+Within this context, the limits and potentials of a dialogue between HEI, civil society organizations and/or activism will be discussed.
 Thus, the roundtable brings into dialogue European academia with local activists/representatives from civil society organizations who work in the fields of antiracist, decolonial and migrant activism and/or apply intersectional approaches.

 The roundtable’s focus will have two aims: First, it will discuss the challenges and difficulties in diagnosing structural racism and Eurocentrism in HEI and look at obstacles and potentials for social, economic, racial and intersectional justice in academia.
 Second, it aims at strengthening the dialogue between independent researchers, academics, practitioners, artists and members of civil society organizations.
-Perspectives from the outside and from within academia will be mirrored with reality, to critically reflect both structural racism and the difficulties in fighting against it from within academia.
-The following questions, organizing four thematic blocks will guide the roundtable discussion:
+The following questions will guide the roundtable discussion:

 - What are the dimensions and dynamics of structural racism and Eurocentrism in your institution?
 Have they changed over time, and if so, how?